-As of December 31, 2023, the Credit Facility was undrawn and the Company had issued letters of credit under the Credit Facility in the amount of \$22.6 million as collateral for surety bonds issued, \$11.3 million as guarantees for certain environmental indemnities to government agencies and \$4.1 million as supplier payment guarantee, with a balance of \$387.0 million remaining available under the Credit Facility.
+As at December 31, 2024, the Credit Facility was drawn in the amount of \$220 million and the Company issued letters of credit under the Credit Facility in the amount of \$7.4 million as collateral for surety bonds issued, \$0.4 million as guarantees for certain environmental indemnities to government agencies, and \$3.7 million as a supplier payment guarantee, with \$418.5 million remaining available under the Credit Facility.

 If an event of default under the Credit Facility occurs, the Company would be unable to draw down further on the Credit Facility and the lenders could elect to declare all principal amounts outstanding thereunder at such time, together with accrued interest, to be immediately due.
 An event of default under the Credit Facility may also give rise to an event of default under existing and future debt/financing agreements and, in such event, the Company may not have sufficient funds to repay amounts owing under such agreements.
 Such a default may allow the creditors to accelerate repayment of the related debt/financing and may result in the acceleration of any other debt/financing containing a cross-acceleration or crossdefault provision which applies.
 In addition, an event of default under the Credit Facility would permit the lenders thereunder to terminate all commitments to extend further credit under that facility.
 In the event the Company's lenders or noteholders accelerate the repayment of the Company's borrowings, the Company may not have sufficient assets to repay that indebtedness.
-Creditors could enforce or foreclose against the collateral securing its obligations and the Company could be forced into bankruptcy, receivership or liquidation.
+Creditors could enforce or foreclose against the collateral securing their obligations and the Company could be forced into bankruptcy. receivership or liquidation.
 Similarly, the obligation under the five-year secured Term Loan which is secured by the Company's property and other assets and the securing liens rank behind the liens securing the Credit Facility and subject to an intercreditor agreement.
-Additionally, in connection with the operation of the Côté Gold Project, the Company entered into certain material equipment lease agreements which are expected to contain similar terms and conditions with respect to cross-default and early termination.
+Additionally, in connection with the operation of the Côté Gold Mine, the Company entered into certain material equipment lease agreements which are expected to contain similar terms and conditions with respect to cross-default and early termination.